yonasBSD/rust-todo-list/README.md

 cargo install cargo-watch
 ```

-The executable will attempt to create a directory called `todo_db` in your `HOME` or `PROFILE` folder, depending on the OS you are using.
+The executable will attempt to create a directory called `~/.local/state/todo.rs` in your `HOME` or `PROFILE` folder, depending on the OS you are using.

 This directory is used to store the SQLITE database.